ashwanikpankaj/Mental-Health/README.md

 # Mental Health

-> The most simple & convenient way to access talk therapy - anytime, anywhere, any device.
+> The most simple & convenient way to access talk therapy - anytime, anywhere, any device.This project was build as a construct week project by Masai School Students.

 ## Features